 About Kentucky Farm Bureau Insurance

-The state’s local Kentucky Farm Bureau is a part of the larger American Farm Bureau Federation, an organization formed in 1919 to represent farmworkers.
+Based out of Louisville, Kentucky Farm Bureau Mutual Insurance Company (KYFB for short) is a part of the larger American Farm Bureau Federation, an organization formed in 1919 to represent farm families.
 Today, Farm Bureau branches serve all residents, regardless of background or industry.

 Kentucky Farm Bureau is recognized by industry experts and customers alike:

 - AM Best: Financial strength rating of A (Excellent)